 • fast fatiguability;

-The last signs are observed when the size of the anomaly exceeds the indicators of three mm.
-If the doctor suspects that the LLC is present in the child, he sends him for examination by an experienced cardiologist, for an ultrasound scan.
-This is how the dimensions of the defect are specified, it turns out that they exceed three mm.
-All this allows us to understand if there is any reason for concern.
-By the way, the size of the open window can be up to 19 mm.
+The latter signs are observed when the size of the anomaly exceeds three mm.
+If the doctor suspects that a child has PFO, he will refer him for examination by an experienced cardiologist and an ultrasound scan.
+This way the dimensions of the defect are clarified and it turns out that they exceed three mm.
+All this allows you to understand whether there is cause for concern.
+By the way, the size of an open window can reach 19 mm.

-Cyanosis of the nasolabial triangle may indicate an open oval window larger than three mm
+Cyanosis of the nasolabial triangle may indicate a patent oval window measuring more than three mm

 There are practically no specific symptoms in adults.
 A person may complain of severe pain in the head area.
-A preliminary diagnosis in accordance with ICD 10 can be made on the basis of almost the same symptoms that were listed above.
-There may also be a violation of the mobility of body parts, periodic numbness of the limbs.
+A preliminary diagnosis in accordance with ICD 10 can be made on the basis of almost the same signs that were listed above.
+There may also be impaired mobility of body parts and periodic numbness of the limbs.

-It is important to understand that an open oval window is not a sentence!
-The heart is still functioning well, of course, it all depends on what concomitant diseases, heart defects, and so on are present, but LLC itself does not pose a very serious danger, although the consequences can be very unpleasant, but this will be discussed later.
-To diagnose LLC with a left-right discharge, designate the ICD 10 code, it is necessary to conduct an examination.
+It is important to understand that an open oval window is not a death sentence!
+The heart is still functioning well, of course, it all depends on what concomitant diseases, heart defects, and so on are present, but in itself PFO does not pose a very serious danger, although the consequences can be very unpleasant, but this will be discussed later.
+To diagnose PFO with left-right shunting and designate the code according to ICD 10, it is necessary to conduct an examination.

 Diagnostics

-First, the doctor collects general data about the patient's health, history, complaints.
-This will help identify the reasons possible complications...
-A physical examination is also carried out, that is, the doctor examines skin, determines body weight, measures blood pressure, listens to heart sounds.
+First, the doctor collects general data about the patient’s health, anamnesis, and complaints.
+This will help identify the reasons possible complications.
+A physical examination is also performed, which means the doctor examines skin, determines body weight, measures blood pressure, listens to heart sounds.

 Then appointed general analysis blood, urine, biochemical blood test.
-These studies help identify comorbidities, cholesterol levels, and other important factors.
+These tests help identify comorbidities, cholesterol levels, and other important factors.

-In addition, the picture is clarified by such studies as coagulogram, ECG, Echo KG, transesophageal, contrast echocardiography, chest X-ray.
+In addition, the picture is clarified by such studies as coagulogram, ECG, echo CG, transesophageal, contrast echocardiography, chest x-ray.

-All this allows you to accurately assess the state of health of the patient, his heart, determine the size of the anomaly in millimeters, and so on.
+All this allows you to accurately assess the patient’s health status, his heart, determine the size of the anomaly in millimeters, and so on.

 Thanks to such important studies, the doctor puts accurate diagnosis, defines the code in accordance with ICD 10.
-What treatment is prescribed if an open oval window with left-right collection or another similar diagnosis is detected?
+What treatment is prescribed if a patent foramen ovale with left-right collection or another similar diagnosis is detected?

 Treatment

-What if there is a suspicion of problems with the oval cardiac window?
+What to do if you suspect problems with the oval cardiac window?
 Go to the doctor immediately!
-This rule applies to everyone who discovers at least some kind of health problem.
-What to do after seeing a doctor?
+This rule applies to everyone who discovers at least some health problems.
+What to do after visiting a doctor?
 Follow his recommendations and appointments.

-The scope of therapeutic measures is determined depending on the symptoms and concomitant diseases.
-Although the ICD 10 abnormality code is an atrial septal defect, an open foramen ovale in the heart with a left-right discharge is a different condition.
+The scope of treatment measures is determined depending on the symptoms and concomitant diseases.
+Although the ICD 10 abnormality code is atrial septal defect, patent foramen ovale with left-to-right shunt is a different condition.

-If there are no obvious violations in the cardiac work, the doctor gives the patient recommendations that are aimed at the correct organization of the daytime regimen, limiting physical activity, and adhering to dietary rules.
-Taking medications with an asymptomatic course of the anomaly is not advisable.
-General strengthening procedures, such as exercise therapy, treatment in sanatoriums, and others, can be prescribed.
+If there are no obvious disturbances in cardiac function, the doctor gives the patient recommendations that are aimed at properly organizing the daily routine, limiting physical activity, and observing nutritional rules.
+Taking medications for asymptomatic anomalies is not advisable.
+General strengthening procedures may be prescribed, such as exercise therapy, treatment in sanatoriums and others.

-With minor complaints about the work of the heart and blood vessels, vitamins and means to strengthen the muscles of the heart can be prescribed
+For minor complaints about the functioning of the heart and blood vessels, vitamins and means to strengthen the heart muscles may be prescribed.

-If there are minor complaints about the work of the heart and blood vessels, treatment may be prescribed based on the intake of vitamins and drugs that strengthen the heart muscle.
-At the same time, it is important for the patient to limit himself with regard to physical activity.
-If, with LLC with a left-right discharge and significant anomalies in millimeters, the symptoms are clearly expressed and there is a risk of blood clots, the following can be prescribed:
+If there are minor complaints about the functioning of the heart and blood vessels, treatment based on taking vitamins and drugs that strengthen the heart muscle can be prescribed.
+At the same time, it is important for the patient to limit himself in terms of physical activity.
+If, in a PFO with a left-to-right shunt and a significant size of the anomaly in millimeters, the symptoms are clearly expressed and there is a risk of blood clots, the following may be prescribed:

-• antiplatelet agents, anticoagulants, these drugs prevent blood clots;
+• disaggregants, anticoagulants, these drugs prevent the formation of blood clots;

-• endovascular treatment, when a patch is applied to the oval window through a catheter, which stimulates the clogging of the hole with connective tissue, this patch dissolves on its own after a month.
+• endovascular treatment, when a patch is applied through a catheter to the oval window, stimulating the opening to close with connective tissue; this patch resolves on its own after a month.

-Antibiotics are given after surgery to prevent possible development infective endocarditis...
+Antibiotics are prescribed after surgery to prevent possible development infective endocarditis.
 Thanks to endovascular treatment, a person returns to a full life, in which there are practically no restrictions.

-In no case should you prescribe drugs yourself.
-Each remedy has contraindications, side effects...
-For these and other reasons, each appointment must be made by a physician.
-When the diagnosis is made: an open oval window in the heart, in accordance with ICD 10, it is important for the patient to know what complications there may be.
+Under no circumstances should you prescribe medications yourself.
+Each remedy has contraindications, side effects.
+For these and other reasons, every prescription should be made by a physician.
+When a diagnosis is made: a patent foramen ovale in the heart, in accordance with ICD 10, it is important for the patient to know what complications there may be.

 Complications and prevention

 Of course, the likelihood and form of complications depends on many factors.
-But it's important to understand that complications are rare.
-In fact, such diseases can develop:
+But it is important to understand that complications are rare.
+In fact, the following diseases can develop:

 • renal infarction;